kaiyahull/Election_analysis/README.md

 	* Diana DeGette: 272,892 votes (73.8% of total votes)
 	* Raymon Anthony Doane: 11,606 votes (3.1% of total votes)
 * Diana DeGette won the election with 272,892 votes which consisted of 73.8% of the total votes

-## Election-Audit Summary
-In order to use this script for any election, the script will need to be slightly revised.
-First, the csv file containing the election results will need to be read and analyzed by the script.
-This would require a slight change to this line of code `file_to_load = os.path.join("Resources", "election_results.csv")`.
-The relative path to the correct csv file will need to replace the one that is currently in the script.

-There may be necessary changes depending on the type of election that is being held.
-For example, a breakdown of votes by state as opposed to votes by county may be preferred when reporting on overall results of a presidential election.
-In this case, we can change instances of "county" in our code to "state."
-For the current congressional election, the county votes and percentages were calculated and printed to our txt file (see below).
-Depending on the information needed, we can change the output information from county to state so the results are appropriate for the election.

 <img src ="images/election_analysis_text_results.png">